muksiddheswar/Reinforcement-Learning-Ensemble/introductionLearningDynamic.md

 kick ass real live applications

-Reinforcement Learning (RL) is defined as a Machine Learning method.
-It is a very general framework for learning sequential decision making tasks.
-It has the particularity that it is used when we want to repeat iteratively action to learn. it is example in learning Robot and  Alpha Go where reinforcement Learning is use to reach the goal.
+it is example in learning Robot and  Alpha Go where reinforcement Learning is use to reach the goal.
 Therefore, Machine Learning (ML) are use to perform a specific task without using